 On this day in 1779, a group of American patriots holds off a contingent of British soldiers at the Burke County Jail in Georgia, despite being badly outnumbered.

-In mid-January, a group of Patriots gathered at the Burke County Jail, just south of Augusta.
-They wanted to plan their next move.
+Naturally, the Patriots weren’t going to roll over that easily.
+In mid-January, a group of them gathered at the Burke County Jail, just south of Augusta.
+They were planning their next move.

 Unfortunately, the British heard of the meeting.
 A detachment of roughly 230 British soldiers was sent to deal with the 120 Patriots at the jail.
-(The British may also have wanted to free Loyalists being held in the jail.)
-The British attacked on the morning of the 26th, maybe while the Americans were still sleeping.
-Amazingly, the Patriots nevertheless managed to hold the British off for the entire duration of the day.
-The British soldiers ended up withdrawing and rejoining the main British army, which was on its way to attack Augusta.
+(The British may also have wanted to free Loyalists being held there.)
+The British attacked on the morning of the 26th, potentially while the Americans were still sleeping.
+Amazingly, the Patriots still managed to hold the British off for a whole day.
+The British soldiers were forced to withdraw.
+They rejoined the main British army, which was on its way to attack Augusta.

 The Battle of Burke County Jail was not exactly a victory.
 Perhaps it was a draw?
-The British still managed to capture Augusta a few days later, and the war was not great for the Patriots in the South for a while afterwards.
-(The Battle of Cowpens, two years later, was one turning point!
-See January 17 history post.)
+The British still managed to capture Augusta a few days later, and the Patriots admittedly continued to struggle in the South for a while afterwards.

 Edward J. Cashin, The King's Ranger: Thomas Brown and the American Revolution on the Southern Frontier (1999)